RosettaDrone/rosettadrone/README.md

 2. Start Rosetta Drone.
 The DJI light in the top-right will turn green if the app is successfully communicating with your drone.

 3. If you wish to use QGroundControl on an external device, click the Gear icon to access Settings, check **Use GCS on an external device**, then specify an IP address.
+Additionally a second telemetry connection con be configured to run AI scripts using DroneKit Python.

 4. Start QGroundControl.
 A telemetry connection should be immediately established, and the GCS light in Rosetta Drone will turn green.
 Note that if you are using QGroundControl on the same device as Rosetta drone, the GCS light may not turn green if QGC is in the background.